jokerwyt/Pintos/docs/p3a.md

 >B2: When a frame is required but none is free, some frame must be
 >evicted.
 Describe your code for choosing a frame to evict.

+The kernel acquires mutex access to the active frames list, which contains at least one page through a lock and a condition variable.
+Then it runs the Clock algorithm to decide a frame to evict.

 >B3: When a process P obtains a frame that was previously used by a
 >process Q, how do you adjust the page table (and any other data
 >structures) to reflect the frame Q no longer has?

+The kernel will acquire process Q's VM lock first and then modify Q's pagedir to detach the page.
+After that, the kernel will modify the struct page's data to inform process Q that this page has been evicted.
+After detaching the frame from Q, the kernel releases Q's VM lock, acquires P's VM lock, loads the page's content into the frame, and modifies Q's struct page and the PTE.

 #### SYNCHRONIZATION